-Temporary Use Notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
-Premises that might be suitable for a Temporary Use Notice, according to the Gambling Commission, would include hotels, conference centres and sporting venues.
+Temporary use notices allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+Premises that might be suitable for a temporary use notice, according to the Commission, would include hotels, conference centres and sporting venues.
 A temporary use notice may only be granted to a person or a company holding a relevant operating licence.

-The Secretary of State has the power to determine what form of gambling can be authorised by Temporary Use Notices, and at the time of writing this statement the relevant regulations state that Temporary Use Notices can only be used to permit the provision of facilities or equal chance gaming, where the gaming is intended to produce a single winner, which in practice means poker tournaments.
+The Secretary of State has the power to determine what form of gambling can be authorised by temporary use notices, and at the time of writing this statement the relevant regulations state that temporary use notices can only be used to permit the provision of facilities for equal chance gaming, where the gaming is intended to produce a single winner, which in practice means poker tournaments.

 Section 218 of the Act refers to a "set of premises" and provides that a set of premises is the subject of a temporary use notice if "any part" of the premises is the subject of the notice.
-This is not the same as the references to "premises" in part 8 of the Act.
+This is not the same as the references to "premises" in Part 8 of the Act.
 The reference to "a set of premises" prevents one large premises from having a temporary use notice in effect for more than 21 days in a year by giving notification in relation to different parts of the premises and re-setting the clock.

-The licensing authority expects to object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises as recommended in the Gambling Commission's Guidance to Licensing Authorities.
+The licensing authority expects to object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises as recommended in the Commission's Guidance to Licensing Authorities.